1.2 Million Healthcare Devices And Systems Found Exposed Online - Patient Records At Risk, Latest Research From Modat

 These oversights not only compromise patient confidentiality but may also open a path for cybercriminals to carry out fraud, extortion, or network infiltration.

-1.2 Million Healthcare Devices and Systems Found Exposed Online - Patient Records at Risk, Latest Research from ModatThe question we should be asking is: Why are there MRI scanners with internet connectivity that lack proper security measures?” - Soufian El Yadmani, Modat CEO SOUTH AFRICA, August 7, 2025 /EINPresswire / -- Over 1.2 million internet-connected healthcare devices and systems with exposure that endanger patient data shown in new research by European cybersecurity company Modat .
-Our findings show 172K+ exposed systems in South Africa (most results across Europe, the USA, and the MENA).
+1.2 Million Healthcare Devices and Systems Found Exposed Online - Patient Records at Risk, Latest Research from ModatThe question we should be asking is: Why are there MRI scanners with internet connectivity that lack proper security measures?” - Soufian El Yadmani, Modat CEOAUSTRALIA, August 8, 2025 /EINPresswire / -- Over 1.2 million internet-connected healthcare devices and systems with exposure that endanger patient data shown in new research by European cybersecurity company Modat .
+Our findings show 111K+ exposed systems in Australia (most results across Europe, the USA, and the MENA).

 Research was conducted using Modat's unique internet scanning platform Modat Magnify .
 Findings across 70+ different types of medical devices & systems including: MRI, CT, X-rays, DICOM viewers, Blood test systems, hospital management systems, and other accessible medical systems.
 Reasons for Vulnerable Devices are misconfigurations and insecure management settings, default or weak passwords, unpatched vulnerabilities in firmware or software.